AnyBody/iaor/Readme.md

 # Class for calculating Instantaneous Axis of Rotation

-We have created a custom class_template that makes it easy to calculate and display the intantaneous axis of rotation between two bodies in an AnyBody Model.
+This is a custom class_template that makes it easy to calculate and display the intantaneous axis of rotation between two bodies in an AnyBody Model.

 ![Rolling without slipping](iaor_ball.gif)

+You can read more about the code in [this blog post](https://anyscript.org/tools/instantaneous-axis-of-rotation/) on AnyScript.org

 Here is a short example on how to use the class.
 First add the following to the top of your main file.